-Competitors who are found at a subsequent timing point or secret control not to have recorded their start time as required will be deemed not to have visited the start control.
-Secret controls to check this and determine adherence to the route may be at any distance from the RS.
-The marshal at the first regularity timing point or secret check encountered after leaving the self-start control will verify the self-start time by signing in the box provided.
-In the event that no time has been recorded, the marshal will cross out the box and will not enter a signature.
-Any competitor failing to enter a start time will be deemed to have started the regularity section from the first timing point encountered after leaving the start control and not from any secret check that may be established between the start and the first timing point.
-Any time found to be erroneous will be ignored and the control will be deemed not to have been visited.
+Competitors who are found at a subsequent timing point or secret control check not to have recorded their start time as required will be deemed not to have visited the start control incur a penalty as listed below.
+Secret controls checks to check this and determine adherence to the route may be located at any distance from the RS.
+After leaving a Self-Start control the marshal at the first regularity timing point or secret check encountered after leaving the self-start control will verify the self-start time by signing in the box provided.
+In the event that no time has been recorded, the marshal will cross out the box and will not enter a signature write 'No Time' in the time box.
+If a competitor has written an amended time the marshal will ask the crew to clarify the time and initial the alteration making a note on their check sheet for reference.
+Any competitor failing to enter a start time or having an altered but unverified start time will be deemed to have started not visited the Regularity Start section from the first timing point control and not from any secret check that may be established between the start and the first timing point control and will be penalised as below.
+Any time found to be erroneous will be ignored and the control will be deemed not to have been visited Subsequent regularity timing will start from the first timing point encountered after leaving the start control.